-Generally speaking, students who miss a defined number of school days, usually about 10 percent or about 15-18 days in most school districts, for any reason, are considered chronically absent.
-And students who are chronically absent are not only at serious risk for falling behind in school, but also become susceptible to a slew of other harmful consequences.
+Generally speaking, students who miss a defined number of school days, usually about 10 percent or about 15 to 18 days in most school districts, for any reason, are considered chronically absent.
+And students who are chronically absent are not only at serious risk of falling behind in school, but they also become susceptible to a slew of other harmful consequences.

 Why does chronic absenteeism matter?

 A report from the U.S. Department of Education (ED) used data from the Civil Rights Data Collection (CRDC) for the 2015–16 school year to illustrate the extent of chronic absenteeism in our nation’s schools.
 The data revealed that chronically absent students are at a greater academic risk for missing early learning milestones, failing courses, and not graduating on time.
 Chronically absent students are also at a greater risk for a number of negative long-term consequences, such as being more likely to experience poverty, diminished mental and physical health, and involvement in the criminal justice system as an adult.